Probates – STATE OF MINNESOTA

 AND NOTICE TO CREDITORS

-Notice is further given that (subject to Minn.
+Notice is also given that (subject to Minn.
 Stat.
-524.3-801) all creditors having claims against the said Estate are required to present the claims to the personal representative or to the Court Administrator within four months after the date of this Notice or the claims will be barred.
+524.3-801) all creditors having claims against the Estate are required to present the claims to the Personal Representative or to the Court Administrator within four (4) months after the date of this notice or the claims will be barred.

 BY THE COURT